-Capital Components Capital Structure Market Cost Weighted Rate Debt 40% х 5.0% = 2.0% Equity 60% х 9.0% = 5.4% Weighted Average Cost of C apital (WACC) , , , = 7.4%

-The WACC displayed is a pre-tax estimate for example purposes only and does not represent any specific industry.

-Dividing the income of a company by the WACC provides an indication of value and represents a price that can be paid for the property that would result in an income stream sufficient to satisfy the lender of debt and the investor in equity.
+Capital Components Capital Structure Market Cost t Weighted Rate Debt 40% X 5.0% = 2.0% Equity 60% X 9.0% = 5.4% Weighted Average Cost o f Capital (WACC) = 7.4% The WACC displayed is a pre-tax estimate for example purposes only and does not represent any specific industry.
+Dividing the future income stream of a company by the WACC provides an indication of value and represents a price that can be paid for the property that would result in an income stream sufficient to satisfy the lender of debt and the investor of equity.
+It follows that the WACC represents the minimum acceptable rate of return on an investment, also known as the hurdle rate.
 Dr. Damodaran provides additional insight into the nature of WACC: